 - Why does my Hulu keep pausing?

-There is a wide range of possibilities for Hulu pausing the video stream, but the most common one is by far some problems with your internet connection.
-To resolve this, simply restart your router and try again.
+There is a wide range of possibilities for Hulu pausing the video stream, but the most common one is location restrictions.
+Check out a useful list for the best VPN for Hulu.

 - How do you restart Hulu?

 To restart Hulu, it is recommended that you turn off your device, wait for 1 minute, and then turn it back on.